Little Navmap Logo

 Note that some weather sources depend on the selected scenery library.
 For example:

-The same applies to ActiveSky weather files but not to FSX, P3D and MSFS where the weather is loaded using the simulator connection.
+The same applies to ActiveSky weather files for X-Plane where the files are selected automatically.
+This does not apply to FSX, P3D and MSFS where the weather is loaded using the simulator connection.

 See also on options page Weather Files for configuration of download addresses and file paths.

 Selects the source for the airport weather symbol display on the map.
-See also Airport Weather and Weather.
+See also Airport Weather and options page Weather.

 See Airport Weather for an explanation of the symbols